2018 Münster attack

-On 7 April 2018, a man drove a van into people seated outside restaurants in a pedestrianised square in the old part of the German city of Münster.
+On 7 April 2018, a man drove a camper van into people seated outside restaurants in a pedestrianised square in the old part of the German city of Münster.
 He killed four people and injured about 20 others, six of them seriously, before committing suicide.

 Attack

-On 7 April 2018, a man drove a camper van into people seated outside restaurants in a pedestrianised square in the old part of the German city of Münster.
+On 7 April 2018, a man drove a gray Volkswagen California van into people seated outside restaurants in a pedestrianised square in the old part of the German city of Münster.
 Police said the attacker drove into "several cafe and restaurant terraces in a major square in the centre of Münster".
 The perpetrator then shot himself dead.
 It was then found that his van was booby-trapped with a pistol connected to a wire.

 The attack initially killed three people, including the perpetrator, and also injured about 20 others, six seriously.
 Another victim died on 26 April.
 A Dutch victim who was in a coma after the attack died almost four months later on 29 July.

-Prior to the attack, Münster had been planning to install security bollards in public areas, although the list of public spaces regarded as high-risk and slated to receive bollards did not include the location of this attack.
+Prior to the attack, Münster was planning to install security bollards in public areas, although the list of public spaces regarded as high-risk and slated to receive bollards did not include the location of this attack.